-1. The objectives are defined depending upon the group and the purpose to be achieved.
-2. The dominant objectives of communication are to inform, connect, educate, entertain, motivate, provoke, integrate, reassure and persuade.
-3. 3.
+- 1. The objectives are defined depending upon the group and the purpose to be achieved. - 2.
+The dominant objectives of communication are to inform, connect, educate, entertain, motivate, provoke, integrate, reassure and persuade. - 3.
 The word 'business' connotes a commercial motive.
-As distinct from charitable or religious organization, any business organization is driven by profit motive.
-4. Communication is not complete till the message conveyed by the sender is properly understood by the receiver.
-5. Encoding involves choosing the right words, expressions, phrases, charts and pictures in order to facilitate complete and clear expression of the idea.
-6. 6.
-Soft skills include communication, time management, team work, negotiation and conflict resolution, assertiveness and business etiquette.
-7. 7.
-Two reasons due to which barriers to communication in an organizational context may arise are status difference, and background of individuals.
-8. 8.
-Some instruments of communication are telephone, microphone, film cassette and pen drive.
-9. .
-The first essential for effective communication is to be clear about the purpos of communication.
-10. Two measures to overcome barriers to communication are by understanding the process of communication and being clear about the target audience.
-1.7 SUMMARY • The objectives and functions of communication are inter-related.
-Communication could have many objectives depending upon the group and context. • The objectives of business communication are to inform, relate and connect, educate, promote, train, entertain, motivate, facilitate decision making, integrate, help in networking. • Communication is a process that involves certain distinct steps.
-In its simpler form, it relates to stimulus and response. • Every communication has a distinct purpose, which determines the message.
+As distinct from a charitable or religious organization, any business organization is driven by a profit motive. - 4.
+Communication is not complete till the message conveyed by the sender is properly understood by the receiver. - 5.
+Encoding involves choosing the right words, expressions, phrases, charts and pictures in order to facilitate complete and clear expression of the idea. - 6.
+Soft skills include communication, time management, team work, negotiation and conflict resolution, assertiveness and business etiquette. - 7.
+Two reasons due to which barriers to communication in an organizational context may arise are status difference, and background of individuals. - 8.
+Some instruments of communication are telephone, microphone, film, cassette and pen drive. - 9.
+The first essential for effective communication is to be clear about the purpose of communication. - 10.
+Two measures to overcome barriers to communication are by understanding the process of communication and being clear about the target audience.

+- The objectives and functions of communication are inter-related.
+Communication could have many objectives depending upon the group and context. - The objectives of business communication are to inform, relate and connect, educate, promote, train, entertain, motivate, facilitate decision making, integrate, help in networking. - Communication is a process that involves certain distinct steps.
+In its simpler form, it relates to stimulus and response. - Everycommunication has a distinct purpose, which determines the message.
 The stimulus emanates from the sender, and the receiver comes up with the response.